vt-dev/sdk/README.md

+USE AT YOUR OWN RISK!
+READ CAREFULLY!
+This SDk is not responsible for any lost, damages or issues that may occur.

 ## Visual Threat SDK

 It contains two versions of the same SDK.
 One for Java, and one for Python (2.7.x and 3.4+).